 A smoke seal is a film that is usually placed between the door and the entire door frame to stop toxic smoke from seeping into other areas of a building that have not yet caught fire.
 Unlike an intumescent seal that can stop the spread of fire and some smoke, a smoke seal only stops the spread of smoke but does not contain the spread of fire.

-The main difference between a smoke seal and an intumescent seal is that once affixed to the door frame, a smoke seal is visible, but an intumescent seal is not usually visible.
+The main difference between a smoke seal and an intumescent seal is that once affixed to the door frame.
+Smoke seals are usually visible, whereas intumescent strips may be visible or concealed depending on installation method.

 Note that fire safety experts advise that both smoke seals and intumescent seals are fitted on fire doors for total protection in case of a fire.